Vision Impairment (Further Education)

-The term vision impairment is used to cover a range of conditions and a range of levels of vision and includes all blind and partially sighted people.
-A young person is thought to have a vision impairment if they have an eye condition that cannot be fully corrected using glasses.
+The term vision impairment is used to describe a loss of sight where the person ranges from severely sight impaired (blind) to sight impaired (partially sighted).
+Around 4,600 students aged 16 to 18 (RNIB, 2021) in colleges of further education have a vision impairment.
+A young person is thought to have a vision impairment if they have an eye condition that cannot be fully corrected using glasses or contact lenses.

 Our Vision Impairment course is perfect for those who work with students in a further education setting such as teachers, college tutors, teaching assistants, heads of department and college leaders.
 This course is also useful for the parents/carers of students with a vision impairment.